La Rumorosa Baja California

 Casa De Piedra La Rumorosa

-3. Visit Casa de Piedra (Stone House)
+3. Visit Casa de Piedra La Rumorosa (Stone House)

-After you cross the toll booth, take a right exit to the entrance to the Geo Parque Casa de Piedra, a quirky house built into a stone formation.
+After you cross the toll booth, take a right exit to the entrance to Casa de Piedra, a quirky house built into a stone formation.
 Originally built as a glamorous house made of stone in the 1950s, it was abandoned until it was rehabilitated in 2015 as a lookout for tourists to visit.

 4. Enjoy other outdoor opportunities

-Best things to do in La Rumorosa
+Seeing the windmills is one of the best things to do in La Rumorosa

 5. Check out windmills